|

 Numbers between two consecutive Hundreds

-First, we need a plan for naming numbers with words, and then writing them with symbols.
+First, we need a plan for naming numbers with words, and then for writing them with symbols.
 That is called a system of numeration.
 Numeration is the foundation upon which arithmetic is built and expressed.

 "One apple, two apples, three apples."